AKA Bul kogi, Bul-kogi, Boolgogi, Bool gogi, Bulgogi. No matter how you spell it, it's seriously good eats.

 Crank the heat up to high and pour all the meat back into the skillet.

-Add the remaining soy sauce, sugar, and sesame oil and cook until everything is hot and caramelized.
+Cook until everything is hot and caramelized.

 * Mince.
 Don't use a garlic press or micro-plane.
 A mini-chop works great.